alecthomas/participle/README.md

 ### Example simple/non-stateful lexer
 <a id="markdown-example-simple%2Fnon-stateful-lexer" name="example-simple%2Fnon-stateful-lexer"></a>

-Other than the default and `stateful` lexers, it's easy to define your own stateless lexer using the `stateful.MustSimple()` and `stateful.NewSimple()` methods.
-These methods accept a slice of stateful.Rule{} objects consisting of a key and a regex-style pattern.
+Other than the default and stateful lexers, it's easy to define your own stateless lexer using the `stateful.MustSimple()` and `stateful.NewSimple()` methods.
+These methods accept a slice of `stateful.Rule{}` objects consisting of a key and a regex-style pattern.
-The `stateful` lexer replaced the old `Regex` lexer.
+The stateful lexer replaced the old regex lexer.

 For example, the lexer for a form of BASIC: